-“It’s almost hard to put into words how much scholarships have helped me,” says Olivia Stedman, a third-year psychology and international relations student.
+“It’s almost hard to put into words how much scholarships have helped me,” says Olivia Stedman, an Arts alum (BA’22, Psychology and International Relations).

 Olivia grew up in a single parent household under financial uncertainty.
 “It was definitely stressful,” she says.
 “We went through periods of poverty and homelessness, all that kind of stuff.”
 But when she received the UBC Centennial Award, she was given an incredible opportunity.
-Olivia adds, “Without it, I wouldn’t be at UBC.
-It’s changed my life in so many ways.”
+Olivia adds, “Without it, I wouldn’t have been at UBC.
+It changed my life in so many ways.”

 Donor giving by the numbers